Measles is a virus that causes fever and a rash. It is highly contagious and anyone who is not vaccinated against the virus can get it at any age.

-Yes.
-Measles vaccine is given on or after a child's first birthday.
-It is combined with mumps and rubella vaccines into one vaccine called MMR (measles-mumps-rubella).
+A child should get a measles vaccine on or after their first birthday.
+The vaccine is combined with mumps and rubella vaccines into one vaccine called MMR (measles, mumps, rubella).
 A second dose of MMR vaccine is recommended before children enter school at 4 to 6 years of age.
-Anyone who has received two valid doses of a measles-containing vaccine is considered immune and protected from getting measles.
-For information on where you or your child can get vaccinated, please call 311.
+Infants ages 6 to 11 months should also receive MMR vaccine before travelling internationally.

 Anyone born after January 1, 1957, who has not received two doses of a measles-containing vaccine, or who does not have a blood test proving that they are already immune to measles, should receive two doses of the MMR vaccine.